cjimti/mk/_posts/2018-05-18-lets-encrypt-kubernetes.md

 - clusterissuers.certmanager.k8s.io
 - issuers.certmanager.k8s.io

-Although it's more information than you need right now, it's good to know what [Helm] installed for [cert-manager].
+It's good to know what [Helm] installed for [cert-manager] and these three [CustomResourceDefinition]s represent the configurations we are creating in the next steps.

 [cert-manager] uses ether an [Issuer] or [ClusterIssuer] to represent a certificate authority.
 [Issuer] is bound to a [namespace] so for our [Production Hobby Cluster] we will use a [ClusterIssuer].